-The term non-violence is a broad umbrella under which there are several categories.
+"Non-violence" is a broad umbrella term under which there are several categories.
 Non-violent actions include protests, marches and vigils, which were successfully employed in the 1960s to bring about social changes in America.
-Non-cooperation and non-violent intervention, such as blockades and sit-ins, were also used, and have been seen more recently in America to demonstrate further inequalities.
-All of these led to the peaceful spread of ideas.
+Non-cooperation and non-violent intervention, such as blockades and sit-ins, were also successfully used in America to demonstrate further inequalities.
+All of these efforts led to the peaceful spread of ideas.

 There are plenty of conflicts to solve

-Globalization has given us a more productive global economy, but it’s also led to even more issues that need solving.
-To help keep these from escalating to violence, spreading the ideas — and success stories — of nonviolence will be crucial.
+Globalization has given us a more productive global economy but it’s also led to more complex issues that need solving.
+To help keep these problems from escalating to violence, spreading the ideas — and success stories — of nonviolence will be crucial.